Romania president resigns amid populist pressure – DW – 02/10/2025

 Iohannis, a pro-EU politician, has been under pressure by far-right parties ever since the failed vote in December.

-Last month, tens of thousands of Romanians took part in protests called by the far-right criticizing the canceled vote.
+Last month, more than 10,000 Romanians took part in protests called by the main opposition far-right party.
+They marched on the streets of Bucharest, shouting slogans against Iohannis.

 Georgescu, who won the first, annulled, vote, said that throwing out the results had amounted to a "formalized coup d'etat."